seamile/ImgSearch/README.md

 isearch db --clear -d my_db
 ```

-**Warning**: This operation is irreversible and will delete all index data.
+**⚠️ Warning**: This operation is irreversible and deletes all index data.

 ### 5. Compare Two Images